The Beauty Breakdown: Lucy Edwards on makeup, skincare and why representation in the cosmetics industry is so important

 A self-confessed makeup junkie, Lucy’s approach to beauty had to change when she lost her sight, but she stands by the fact that it was a change for the better.

-“When I wash my hair I’ll shampoo twice with Authentic Beauty Concept Hydrate Shampoo and then Authentic Beauty Concept Scalp Treatment, then Davines Oi Conditioner & Oi Oil.
-Then I blow dry my hair with my Dyson air wrap, usually curls, spritz Kayali Rose Oud hair mist as well as a texture mist from Sam McKnight.
+“When I wash my hair I’ll shampoo twice with the Authentic Beauty Concept Hydrate Shampoo and then the Authentic Beauty Concept Scalp Treatment, then Davines Oi Conditioner & Oi Oil.
+Then I blow dry my hair with my Dyson Air Wrap, usually curls, spritz Kayali Rose Oud Hair Mist as well as a texture mist from Sam McKnight.
 When my hair is dry I spray with Authentic Beauty Concept hair spray.”

 A few of Lucy’s daily beauty go-to’s include:

-Fenty Beauty Skin Eaze Drop Blurring Skin Tint, NYX Micro Brow Pencil, Nars Laguna Bronze, Charlotte Tilbury Pillow Talk Lip Liner and Lipstick
+Fenty Beauty's Skin Eaze Drop Blurring Skin Tint, NYX Micro Brow Pencil, Nars Laguna Bronze, Charlotte Tilbury Pillow Talk Lip Liner and Lipstick

-“I take my makeup off with the Elemis Pro Collagen Rose Cleansing Balm then I love using the Ole Henriksen Truth Juice Daily Cleanser.
-After this I use Drunk Elephant A-Gloei retinol oil and my Erborian red pepper pulp moisturiser!
+“I take my makeup off with the Elemis Pro Collagen Rose Cleansing Balm and then I love using the Ole Henriksen Truth Juice Daily Cleanser.
+After this I use Drunk Elephant A-Gloei Retinol Oil and my Erborian Red Pepper Pulp Moisturiser.

 For AW24 I'm most excited about...
 My makeup not sweating off in the heat.
 But also red lips, glitter, autumnal cranberry, orange colours and big lashes!

 My favourite eyeshadows palettes are...
-Urban Decay Naked Palette has been a favourite since the beginning.
-So excited that it has been relaunched.
+The Urban Decay Naked Palette has been a favourite since the beginning.
+I'm so excited that it has been relaunched.
 It's the first palette I labelled as a blind girl because it’s pretty much in colour order, the eyeshadows go from light to dark and that’s so useful for me.

 I get beauty inspo from...
 My stylist Harriet Nicholson, she inspires me to try new things I would never have thought of.
 We have such a special relationship, she brings me so many amazing outfits and shoes that are full of texture and glitter.
 My sister Alice is also a massive inspiration to me, she helps me navigate trends on TikTok and talks to me about what I would like.
 I’ve always had such a strong sense of style and she always wants my flame to burn bright in this way and has never given up on me.